- Clint Eastwood

 - Release Date

 Walt Kowalski sits on his porch all day drinking Pabst Blue Ribbon and scowling at his “gook” neighbors.
 When he’s not doing that, he’s fixing things around his house, located in a neighborhood that has become predominately inhabited by Hmong families.
 Sometimes he wheels out his 1972 Gran Torino and polishes it, having helped build the machine on the original assembly line.
 He’s a Korean War veteran, a retired Ford plant auto worker, and a cantankerous old racist.
-And he’ll stake proud claim to any of those points.
+And he’ll stake a proud claim to any of those points.

 Clint Eastwood plays Walt in his latest directorial effort, Gran Torino, a film with surprising sensitivity and humanity, despite the dogged nature of its main character.
-Eastwood plays the role with appropriate growls and snarls, fervent comebacks and harsh truth-telling.
-He’s the type of character that cares more about defending the boundaries of his lawn than what’s happening to the outside world.
+Eastwood plays the role with appropriate growls and snarls, fervent comebacks, and harsh truth-telling.
+He’s the type of character who cares more about defending the boundaries of his lawn than what’s happening to the outside world.
 But there’s little out there for him to care about.
-His wife has just died, and his witless son (Brian Haley) has suggested Walt move into a senior assisted living “resort,” which as you can imagine doesn’t go over too well.
+His wife has just died, and his witless son (Brian Haley) has suggested Walt move into a senior assisted living “resort,” which, as you can imagine, doesn’t go over too well.
 Walt is not a religious man either, though he’s perpetually hounded by Father Janovich (Christopher Carley), who made a promise to Walt’s late wife to watch over him.
 The last thing Walt wants to feel is incapable of looking after himself.

 Audiences might expect the plot to enter Dirty Harry territory, as the gang attempting to initiate Thao persists, and who better to eliminate an unwanted gang than Dirty Harry?
 But now that Walt has identified with his neighbors, Asian though they may be, they’re under his wing.
 And so, perhaps Eastwood’s Dirty Harry persona does rear its ugly head, complete with lips unfurling to reveal clenched-jawed speeches.
 But not in the manner we’d expect.
 This isn’t a film about violent acts of retribution.
-It’s about seeing your neighbors as human beings too, no matter how different their religions or upbringings may be.
+Instead, it’s about seeing your neighbors as human beings, too, no matter how different their religions or racial profiles or upbringings may be.
 Indeed, Walt Kowalski remains a foul-mouthed bigot for the full procession of the film, but he also identifies more with the unity and family values of the Hmongs next door than his own family, who are just waiting for Walt to die so they can hear who gets what in the will reading.